-Table 62 - Geographic Distribution
+Table 67 - Geographic Distribution

-Rationale for the priorities for allocating investments geographically
+Rationale for the priorities for allocating investments geographically who are selected from each county through the State's procurement process.

 The City and County of Honolulu receives an allocation of HOME, ESG and HOPWA funds.
 HHFDC and DHS-BESSD have therefore elected to focus the State's HOME, ESG and HOPWA funds in the neighbor island counties of Hawaii, Kauai and Maui.
 HHFDC's annual HOME fund allocations are rotated between the three counties of Hawaii, Kauai and Maui.